axelzorra/python-automation-scripts/README.md

 # Python Automation Scripts

-This repository contains a collection of **practical Python automation scripts** designed to solve common business tasks.
+This repository contains **10 practical Python automation scripts** designed to solve common business and operational tasks.

-Each script focuses on a **single automation problem** and can be easily adapted for real company workflows.
+Each script focuses on a specific automation use case and can be adapted to real-world company workflows.

 ---

-## 🎯 Purpose

-These scripts demonstrate how Python can be used to:
-- Automate repetitive manual tasks
-- Handle data extraction and processing
-- Improve internal workflows
-- Reduce time spent on operational work

-This repository serves as a **portfolio of automation examples**.

----

 ## 📂 Included Scripts

-### 1️⃣ Website Data Scraper
+### 1️⃣ api_data_collector.py
-Extracts structured data from websites and exports it to Excel or CSV.
+Collects data from APIs and saves it locally.

-Use cases: market research, lead collection, price monitoring.
+Use cases: reporting, analytics, dashboards.

 ---

-### 2️⃣ API Data Collector
+### 2️⃣ auto_backup.py
-Retrieves data from APIs and stores it locally.
+Creates automatic backups of selected files or folders.

-Use cases: analytics, reporting, dashboards.
+Use cases: data protection, archiving.

 ---

-### 3️⃣ Excel File Cleaner
+### 3️⃣ auto_email_sender.py
-Cleans, merges, and restructures Excel files automatically.
-Use cases: reporting, accounting, data consolidation.

----

-### 4️⃣ Automated Email Sender
 Sends automated emails with custom messages and attachments.

-Use cases: reports, notifications, internal communication.
+Use cases: notifications, reports, internal communication.

 ---

-### 5️⃣ File Organizer
-Automatically sorts files into folders based on rules.
+### 4️⃣ bulk_file_downloader.py
+Downloads multiple files automatically from a list of URLs.

-Use cases: document management, backups.
+Use cases: data collection, asset downloads.

 ---

-### 6️⃣ PDF Report Generator
-Generates PDF reports from structured data.
+### 5️⃣ email_extractor.py
+Extracts email addresses from text or websites.

-Use cases: weekly summaries, reports.
+Use cases: lead collection, contact lists.

 ---

-### 7️⃣ Website Availability Monitor
-Checks website status and logs uptime or downtime.
+### 6️⃣ excel_cleaner.py
+Cleans and restructures Excel files automatically.

-Use cases: monitoring, alerts.
+Use cases: reporting, data cleanup.

 ---

-### 8️⃣ Scheduled Task Automation
-Runs automation tasks at defined intervals.
+### 7️⃣ excel_merger.py
+Merges multiple Excel files into a single document.

-Use cases: daily jobs, recurring workflows.
+Use cases: data consolidation, reporting.

 ---

-### 9️⃣ Data Backup Script
-Creates automatic backups of selected files or folders.
+### 8️⃣ pdf_generator.py
+Generates PDF reports from structured data.

-Use cases: data protection, archiving.
+Use cases: summaries, reports.

 ---

+### 9️⃣ scrape_prices.py
+Scrapes product prices from websites and stores them.

+Use cases: price monitoring, market research.

+---

-### 🔟 CSV to Excel Converter
+### 🔟 website_uptime_monitor.py
-Converts CSV files into formatted Excel files.
+Monitors website availability and logs uptime or downtime.

-Use cases: data processing, reporting.
+Use cases: monitoring, alerts.

 ---